 Hamish: Code Companion and Levels Theme

-Hamish has several side projects he’s working on:
+Hamish has two side projects he’s working on:

 Code Companion: A Desktop app that will interactively help people learn to code.
 It’s still in the very unfinished early stages of development, but he’s super excited about it.